pc8544/Website-Crawler/README.md

 # 🕸️ WebsiteCrawlerAPIUsageDemo

-##Python
+The Python and Java demos showcases how to use the `WebsiteCrawlerSDK` to interact with [websitecrawler.org](https://www.websitecrawler.org), enabling automated URL submission, status tracking, and retrieval of crawl data via their API.

+## Python

 install the website crawler sdk
 ```
 pip install website-crawler-sdk

 ```
-change API_KEY,YOUR_LIMIT,YOUR_URL in the following demo program and run it
+change API_KEY,YOUR_LIMIT,YOUR_URL in the following demo script and run it

 ```
 import time